 Civilian-Based Defense (CBD)…”indicates defense by civilians (as distinct from military personnel) using civilian means of struggle (as distinct from military and paramilitary means).
 This is a policy intended to deter and defeat foreign military invasions, occupations, and internal usurpations.”
 This defense “is meant to be waged by the population and its institutions on the basis of advance preparation, planning, and training.” – Gene Sharp

 Watch the following interview with Gene Sharp from 1987.
-(You are encourage to watch the entire video, but please watch the sections on CBD and transarmament from approximately 22:40 to 37:40).
+(You are encouraged to watch the entire video, but please watch the sections on CBD and transarmament from approximately 22:40 to 37:40).

 Gene Sharp argues that some means of defense is necessary for the protection of people and nation states.
 The challenge, he presents, is to find a functional alternative to war and military based defense.
 Civilian-based defense fulfills that function.
 Many of the following questions come from Gene Sharp’s book “Making Europe Unconquerable: The Potential of Civilian-Based Deterrence and Defense” (1985).